The Discount Window and Discount Rate

 - Narrowing the spread of the primary credit rate relative to the general level of overnight interest rates to help encourage more active use of the window by depository institutions to meet unexpected funding needs.

 - Announcing that depository institutions may borrow from the discount window for periods as long as 90 days, prepayable and renewable by the borrower on a daily basis.

 These changes are effective March 16, and will remain in effect until the Board announces otherwise.
 The press release announcing these changes can be found here.

 The Discount Rate

-The discount rate charged for primary credit (the primary credit rate) is set above the usual level of short-term market interest rates.
-(Because primary credit is the Federal Reserve's main discount window program, the Federal Reserve at times uses the term "discount rate" to mean the primary credit rate.)
-The discount rate on secondary credit is above the rate on primary credit.
-The discount rate for seasonal credit is an average of selected market rates.
-Discount rates are established by each Reserve Bank's board of directors, subject to the review and determination of the Board of Governors of the Federal Reserve System.
-The discount rates for the three lending programs are the same across all Reserve Banks except on days around a change in the rate.
+The discount rate on secondary credit is higher than the rate on primary credit.
+The rate for seasonal credit is an average of selected market rates.
+Rates are established by each Reserve Bank's board of directors, subject to the review and determination of the Board of Governors of the Federal Reserve System.
+The rates for the three lending programs are the same across all Reserve Banks.

 Further information on the discount window, including interest rates, is available from the Federal Reserve System's discount window web site.